Symmetry and Dirac points in graphene spectrum: Symmetries in the dual space; proof of Lemma

-As mentioned before, the operator $H(\vec{k})$ is the restriction of the operator $H$ to the space $\spaceH(\vec{k})$.
-Equivalently, it can be considered as the operator on the compact domain of Fig.~\ref{fig:floquet_reduction}(c) with the specified boundary conditions\footnote{if the operator $H$ is specified on discrete graphs, the ``boundary conditions'' require special interpretation, see Section~\ref{sec:graph_examples} for some examples}.
+We recall that the operator $H(\vec{k})$ is the restriction of the operator $H$ to the space $\spaceH(\vec{k})$.
+Equivalently, it can be considered as an operator on the compact domain of Fig.~\ref{fig:floquet_reduction}(c) with the specified boundary conditions\footnote{if the operator $H$ is specified on discrete graphs, the ``boundary conditions'' require special interpretation, see Section~\ref{sec:graph_examples} for some examples}.
 It is immediate from the definition of $H(\vec{k})$ that the dispersion relation is invariant with respect to shifts by $2\pi$,

-In other words, the dispersion relation is periodic with respect to the dual lattice.
+In other words, the dispersion relation is periodic with respect to the lattice $\Gamma^*$.
 We will now study other symmetries of the dispersion relation.

-For given values of $k_1, k_2$ (or, equivalently, $\omega_1, \omega_2$), the operator $H(\vec{k})$ may no longer have all the symmetries of the original operator $H$: while the differential expression defining the operator is still invariant, the domain of definition has been restricted and may not be invariant anymore.
+For given values of $k_1, k_2$ (or, equivalently, $\omega_1, \omega_2$, where $\omega_j = e^{ik_j}$), the operator $H(\vec{k})$ may no longer have all the symmetries of the original operator $H$: while the differential expression defining the operator is still invariant, the domain of definition has been restricted and may not be invariant anymore.

 We start with the rotation operator $R$.
 We first need to understand the effect of $R$ on the space $\spaceH(\vec{k})$.
 This can be understood by rotating the picture in Fig.~\ref{fig:floquet_reduction}(b) by $2\pi/3$ and finding the ``new $\omega_1$, $\omega_2$'':